stfc/pearl-docs/content/01-01_gettingstarted.rst

 Accessing the cluster
 #####################

-Access to the cluster is via ssh.
-If you are using either Linux or macOS then you will already have a command line client available to you.
-If you are using Windows then you will need to install a client program, the most commonly used being `PuTTY <https://www.putty.org/>`_.
+To log in to PEARL you must have an SSH key and an SSH client.
+If you are using either Linux or macOS then you should already have a command line SSH client available to you.
+If you are using Windows then you will need to install a client program.
+We recommend `PuTTY <https://www.putty.org/>`_.

-PEARL only supports ssh keys as for authentication and you will need to have the key loaded into an ssh agent.
-The PuTTY agent is called Pageant and instructions for loading your key can be found `here <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.
+You will need to have your private key loaded into an SSH agent.
+Again, Linux and macOS users should have this already installed.
+For Windows we recommend `Pageant <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_.

+For instructions on how to generate an SSH key and load it into an agent please see the section on :doc:`/99-01_ssh_key`.

 **********
 Logging in